-Treating Plantar Fasciitis – Glastonbury, CT
+Treating Plantar Fasciitis Glastonbury

-Relief in Every Step
+Experience Relief in Every Step

 What Causes Plantar Fasciitis?

 The plantar fascia is a tight band of tissue that spans the bottom of the foot.
-It runs from the bottom of your heel to the base of your toes, and it helps support the arch of your foot and absorbs shock every time you take a step.
+It runs from the bottom of your heel to the base of your toes, and it helps support the arch of your foot, as well as absorb shock every time you take a step.
+Plantar fasciitis develops when this ligament is injured, irritated, or inflamed.
+Plantar fasciitis often develops due to:

 What are the Symptoms of Plantar Fasciitis?